tohweizhong/Globe-BD-enablement/README.md

 # Globe-BD-enablement

-Big Data technologies enablement during Philippines assignment
+Big Data technologies enablement at Globe

 Notebooks on the following:
 * R